sSolsta/fancy-1.9-level-reuploader/README.md

 	- `emergencyfix.exe` if you are using the win64 distribution
 2. enter your 2.2 login details
 3. enter the id of the level you wish to fix and follow the instructions given by the command prompt
-4. you will be asked if there are any more levels you wish to reupload. this means you can fix multiple levels without relaunching the script, although they must be done one at a time
+4. you will be asked if there are any more levels you wish to fix. this means you can fix multiple levels without relaunching the script, although they must be done one at a time

 ## changelog